Retain Your Current Room

 Do you like your room?
 Then retaining your room might be the best Room Selection phase for you.

 Room Retention is the process through which residents in retainable rooms can opt to select that exact same room again for the next academic year.
 Most upper-class students - current sophomores and juniors - are eligible to retain.
-Residents who retain are locked in to that assignment for their Room Selection participation, and can not change to a different phase of Room Selection later on.
+Residents who retain are not able to participate in another phase of Room Selection.

 If you are thinking about moving off-campus or participating in a different phase of Room Selection you should not retain your room until you are sure that's where you want to live next year.
-After 12 p.m. noon on February 18th the Retain Your Current Room option will no longer be available on the Room Selection application.
+The Room Selection deadline to retain your room is noon on Wednesday, February 18.

-Ready?
-Log in to the Housing Portal to complete your Room Selection Application (link will be available in mid-February)
+Log in to the Housing Portal to complete your Room Selection Application (link will be available in mid-February).

-In general, upper-class students who are not in special interest housing, a first-year area, or an RA/CA room are eligible to retain their rooms (although there are some exceptions.)
-Upper-class students residing in a designated RA or CA room, special interest housing area, an ADA (handicapped accessible) room or suite, graduate student spaces, or any space that Housing Services needs to use for other purposes for the next academic year are NOT retainable.
+In general, upper-class students (sophomores and juniors) are eligible to retain their rooms.
+Upper-class students residing in a designated RA or CA room, themed housing, an ADA (handicapped accessible) room or suite, graduate student spaces, or any space that Housing Services needs to use for other purposes for the next academic year are not eligiible to retain.

-First-year residents are NOT eligible to retain their current housing assignment except for those current living in Morewood Gardens.
+First-year residents are not eligible to retain their current housing assignment except for those who live in Morewood Gardens.